-The data manipulated by the agents are described in terms of a domain ontology, expressed in a lightweight description logic (DL), tailored towards ontology-based data access.
+Data manipulated by agents are described in terms of a domain ontology, expressed in a lightweight description logic (DL), tailored towards ontology-based data access.
 This ontology provides a common ground for the agent interaction and commitments, establishing the vocabulary that is shared by all of them.
-In particular, we rely on DLR-Lite [5], which is the n-ary version of the DL at the base of the OWL 2 QL profile of the OWL 2 semantic web standard1.
-Each agent has its own data about the domain and the contracts it is involved in, expressed in terms of such ontology.
+In particular, we rely on DLR-Lite [5], the n-ary version of the DL at the base of the OWL 2 QL profile of the OWL 2 W3C standard.
+Note that the system dynamics and commitment-machines representation are orthogonal to how data are represented, and could be recast into a plain relational setting, at the price of losing the semantic richness of DL.
+Each agent has its own data about the domain and the contracts it is involved in, expressed in terms of a DLR-Lite ontology.
 Such data are manipulated through actions, in response to events and according to the commitments in place.
 At each point in time, only a finite number of data is present in the system.
 However, such data change over time: old data are removed by the agents, and new data (coming from a countably infinite domain Δ) are inserted.